Good Faith Is Business

-Every contract contains an implied promise.
+The implied covenant of good faith and fair dealing is implied in every contract.
 The implied covenant of good faith and fair dealing is what makes business work.
 It requires people to deal with one another fairly.
 Businesses and people can trust each other to enter into contracts because good faith requires them to help them get the benefit of their bargain.

 Distressed Assets Lawyer

 Whether you’re a bank or distressed asset purchaser, Thomas Howard can help you quickly recover on your loans.